-LESLIE: Gary in Pennsylvania unfortunately had a flood and needs some help picking up the pieces.
+LESLIE: Gary in Pennsylvania is trying to recover after basement flooding and needs some help picking up the pieces.
 What can we do for you?

 GARY: We had a flood here, a flash food.
 Rain came down in 8 hours, about 7 to 10 inches.
 It flooded our basement with about a foot of water.
 And I’m interested in finding out from you folks how we can get back to normal as far as the basement is concerned.
 It smells.
 We did manage to get the sump pump going and get the water out of the basement.
 But it was – like I said, it was a foot around the furniture and everything.
 And how can I manage to get things back to where they were before the flood?

 TOM: Alright.
-So, when you have a flood situation like that, of course it’s human nature that you want everything back just the way it was, as soon as possible.
+So, when you’re trying to recover after basement flooding, of course it’s human nature that you want everything back just the way it was, as soon as possible.
 But from a practical standpoint, it doesn’t always work that way.
 Here at the Jersey Shore, we faced one of the worst hurricanes in history, last October, with Hurricane Sandy.
 And that was the natural reaction; everyone wanted to get back.
 And we always say, “No, you can’t get back that quickly because you’re going to make some mistakes along the way.”

 Now, you said it was a flash flood and it flooded the basement quickly.
 Any time you have water infiltration that’s consistent with rainfall, it can always be reduced, if not eliminated, by making sure that your drainage conditions outside are proper and that you have gutters, they’re clean, they’re extended from the house 4 to 6 feet – not just a few inches like normal gutters are – and that the soil slopes away.
 So those sorts of things can prevent further water infiltration when you recover from basement flooding.

 And then after it’s all torn out, then you’re going to want to spray those – that basement floor and the walls down with a solution of bleach and water, about 10 to 20 percent bleach with water.
 That will kill any mold spores that are left behind.
 Then get some fans down there; dry that all out.
 And then once it’s dry, then you can think about putting it back together.